peruth/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 4 - display current directory contents, including hidden files (starting with .).
 Use the long format.
 Task 5 - script that displays current directory contents, long format with user and group IDs displayed numerically,and hidden files (starting with .)
 Task 6 - script that creates a directory named my_first_directory in the /tmp/ directory.
+Task 7 - script to move the file betty from /tmp/ to /tmp/my_first_directory.